jundalisay/superblist/content/en/research/hahnemann/chronic/part-08.md

 ---
 heading: Part 8a
-title: "The Nature of Chronic Diseases"
+title: "Autenrioth's Versuche fuer die prakt"
-description: ""
+description: "When writing the first edition of the Chronic Diseases, I was not yet acquainted with Autenrioth's Versuche fuer die prakt"
 author: Samuel Hahnemann
 weight: 22
 image: /covers/chronic.jpg
 ---

 When writing the first edition of the Chronic Diseases, I was not as yet acquainted with Autenrioth's Versuche fuer die prakt.
 Heilkunde aus den Klinishen Anstalten von Tubingen, 1808.
 But I saw on examining the work, that what he says about diseases following the driving away of itch through local applications is only a confirmation of what I had already found with the other hundred writers.